smart-data-models/dataModel.WaterDistributionManagementEPANET/Valve/doc/spec_DE.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     minorLoss:
       description: 'Unitless minor loss coefficient that applies when the valve is completely opened.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.'
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code'
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
-        units: 'No unit'
+        units: No unit
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     openStatus:
       description: 'Status of a valve as a numeric percentage value representing how open or close the valve is.
-0% - completely closed, 100% - fully open.'
+0% - completely closed, 100% - fully open'
       maximum: 1
       minimum: 0
       type: number